gvwilson/sdxpy/src/http/index.md

 its `content_length` member  is the number of bytes in the response data, and `text` is the actual data—in this case, an HTML page that we can analyze or render.
+Keep in mind that `requests` isn't doing anything magical: it is just formatting some text, opening a socket connection ([%x ftp %]), sending that text through the connection, and then reading a response.
+We will implement some of this ourselves in the exercises.

 [% figure
    slug="http-lifecycle"